 Finally, I am pleased to say that in 2018 PHMSA awarded its first ever round of Underground Natural Gas Storage Grants - first authorized in 2016 - in support of states' inspection and enforcement of underground natural gas storage facilities.
-The grants are used to reimburse up to 80 percent of the costs a state incurs for inspectors, equipment, and safety activities for the oversight of underground storage facilities.

 4 The State Base Grant is a formula grant that authorizes awards to state pipeline safety programs under the authority of 49 U.S.C. § 60107 - State Pipeline Safety Grants.